SaiVardhan20/Comment-Mining/README.md

-Sure commander!
-Below is a **complete, professional, publication-ready GitHub README.md** for your project **“Comments Mining With TF-IDF: The Inherent Bias and Its Removal”** based entirely on your research paper and the code you uploaded.

-You can copy–paste it directly into your README.md file.

----

 # 📘 **Comments Mining With TF-IDF: The Inherent Bias and Its Removal**

 This repository contains the research work, datasets, and implementation code for the project **“Comments Mining With TF-IDF: The Inherent Bias and Its Removal.”**